Claire Sturgess: BBC Radio 1

 Her Rock Show moved to Sunday afternoon in October 1993, following the restructuring of the station by new controller Matthew Bannister, but it then moved to Sunday Evening just 7 months later in May 1994.
 She was added to the presenting roster of BBC television music programme Top of the Pops in September 1994 but presented only two episodes before being replaced by Lisa I'Anson.

 Sturgess moved to the weekday overnight slot in 1996 and remained there until leaving Radio 1 in July 1997.

 XFM

 She joined London's Xfm when it launched as a full-time station in September 1997 and left in 2007.
 As well as hosting her own evening show, she filled in for Karl Pilkington on Ricky Gervais and Stephen Merchant's XFM radio show.

 NME Radio

 In June 2008, she joined the line-up of the new NME Radio, presenting the breakfast show and her Saturday afternoon show.
 She is also a continuity announcer for Sky One and Sky Movies.

 Absolute Radio

-In 2015 Claire Sturgess joined Absolute Radio, taking the 4 - 6pm slots on both Saturdays and Sundays, the latter being a request show.
-She now presents Fridays 7-10pm (Absolute 80's Greatest Hits), Saturdays 7-10pm (Classic Rock Party) and Sundays 6pm-8pm (Absolute Radio Request Show).
-She also presents weekdays 10am-1pm on Absolute Classic Rock.
+In 2015 Claire Sturgess joined Absolute Radio, taking the 4-6 pm slots on both Saturdays and Sundays, the latter being a request show.
+She now presents Fridays 7-10 pm (Absolute '80s Greatest Hits), Saturdays 7-10pm (Classic Rock Party) and Sundays 6pm-8pm (Absolute Radio Request Show).
+She also presents weekdays 10 am-1 pm on Absolute Classic Rock.

+Greatest Hits Radio

+In 2025, she joined Greatest Hits Radio taking over from Kate Thornton on Saturday afternoons.